If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

-Based on these physiological characteristics, most women under chest pain often mean pain in the mammary gland, and men - pain in the pectoral muscles.
-Moreover, women usually associate this manifestation with the approaching menstruation and consider it the norm, while men attribute the pain to malaise or excessive zeal in training in the gym.
+Based on these physiological characteristics, most women often mean pain in the mammary gland by chest pain, and pain in the pectoral muscles for men.
+Moreover, women usually associate this manifestation with the approaching menstruation and consider it normal, while men attribute the pain to malaise or excessive zeal in training in the gym.

-Causes and manifestations of pain in the chest
+Causes and manifestations of chest pain

 Hormonal abnormalities in the body